WorkybooksEarth DayStars and Planets : What’s the Difference?

 How Does a Planet Differ From a Star?

 Hello there, young explorers of the universe!
-Today, I’m thrilled to take you on an exciting journey through space to discover the fascinating difference between star and planet.
+Today, I’m thrilled to take you on an exciting journey through space to discover the fascinating difference between planet and star.
 You see many tiny, twinkling lights, right?
 Some of those lights are stars, and some could be planets.
 Our plant & star might look similar from far away, but they are actually very different!
 First things first, what exactly differ between stars and planets?

 Fun Fact: The Sun is so big that you could fit about 1.3 million Earths inside it!

-Fun Fact: There are eight planets in our solar system: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.
+Important Fact: There are eight planets in our solar system: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus, and Neptune.

-What is the difference between a planet and a star?
+What is the difference between stars and planets?

 Let’s compare stars and planets side by side to know the difference between star and planet: